MathoAvito/MathoAvito/README.md

 - 🔭 I’m starting my way in the wonderful world of DevOps and looking for challenges.
 - 🌱 I’m currently learning everything :laughing: :laughing:
-- :desktop_computer: I'm passionate about PC Building and new technologies
+- :desktop_computer: I'm passionate about PC Building and new technologies.
 - ⚡ Fun fact: I love playing and listening to music!